This is the second in a series of Posts I plan on doing on a complete visual guide to factions and their missing units.

 Ushoran's Strigoi kingdom was founded on the premise that he would protect and live alongside his human subjects, rather than abuse them like cattle.
 These human subjects were the Strigany and after the fall of Ushoran and his kingdom, these people were left to roam throughout the Empire of man.
 Being met by nothing but contempt from the Imperials, the Strigany were forced to stay as nomads, travelling around in great caravans and acting as merchants (based on the real-life Romani People, often referred to as "Gypsies")

 These could be a human support unit for the Strigoi.
-Some could have magical aura or magic attacks, etc.
+Some could have a magical aura or magic attacks, etc.

 Strigany Horse Archers and Sharpshooters